Dylanos03/notetranscribermobile/MVP.md

 # Voice-to-Notion MVP Requirements

 ## Product Overview
-A simple web app that records voice notes, transcribes them, polishes the text with AI, and automatically creates a formatted note in Notion.
+A simple mobile app that records voice notes, transcribes them, polishes the text with AI, and automatically creates a formatted note in Notion.

 ## Target User
 Knowledge workers, students, and professionals who want to quickly capture thoughts and have them automatically organized in their Notion workspace.